 During a recent study of 343 gay couples conducted in Paris, France, where one person in the relationship had HIV and the other did not, it was revealed that HIV was not transmitted once during 16,889 encounters of unprotected anal sex.

 The “Opposites Attract” study was undertaken to discover if the disease is transmitted when one person in the relationship is undergoing long term treatment for HIV.
 It was discovered that 98% of the HIV sufferers had an undetectable load.
-The study was conducted on couples in Bangkok, Australia and Rio de Janeiro.
+The study was conducted on couples in Australia, Rio de Janeiro and Bangkok.

 This study, in addition to the PARTNER one shows that when one a person is having effective treatment for HIV that fully suppresses the disease, they cannot transmit the disease onto their partner through intercourse.
 When both of these studies are put together, it’s evidence that of over 40,000 acts of sex between gay men without a condom, not once was HIV transmitted.